 Another Reason to Leave Syria

 When the United States first invaded Syria under President Barack Obama, many were unclear about what the military hoped to accomplish in the area.
 Some advocated for the removal of Syrian President Bashar al-Assad.
 Others wished to prevent Russia and Iran from using the civil war to gain more power.
 But during the 2016 campaign, Trump outlined a concrete strategy: annihilate ISIS, then get out.

 Perhaps this is the reason why so many on the left and the right are arguing that the Islamic State has not been defeated; if they can argue that the White House has not achieved its objective, then they can prolong our involvement in Syria.
 It’s worth pointing out that most of the critics have not indicated how it would look if the terrorist group is defeated.

 The reality is that President Trump has never stated that destroying ISIS means hunting down and killing every single operative.
 The objective is to deny it the caliphate it desired by pushing ISIS out of the land it controlled in Iraq and Syria and by crippling its ability to cause widespread destruction.

 After this final assault, it appears that ISIS will no longer have the ability to operate as it has previously.
 This does not mean that ISIS operatives will never launch another terrorist attack; the world has already seen its handiwork in Europe and the United States.
 But for all intents and purposes, the group is defeated.

 Moreover, President Trump already has indicated that he plans to leave troops in Iraq that can react if ISIS attempts to re-form its caliphate.
 In the end, ISIS does not give the United States enough of a reason to keep troops in Syria.
-If all goes according to plan, this could mean that the president is finally putting an end to the endless wars.We value your comments!
-Please weigh in on our comment section below.
+If all goes according to plan, this could mean that the president is finally putting an end to the endless wars.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com